 14. Celiac disease

-Celiac disease is also known as gluten intolerance.
-This food intolerance causes people’s immune systems to attack their small intestines when they eat anything containing gluten.
+Celiac disease is an autoimmune disorder that causes people’s immune systems to attack their small intestines when they eat anything containing gluten.
 Wheat, rye, barley, and many other products contain gluten.
 Symptoms vary, but stomach pain and diarrhea are common.